digiltd/oh-rtd-test/Hardware-FAQ.md

 The openHAB Runtime is almost 100% pure Java, so all it requires is a JVM (>=1.6).
 So expect it to run on Windows, Mac and Linux likewise.
 As JavaSE exists also for ARM platforms, you are not constrained to x86 hardware.

 Please note that openHAB has not (yet) been optimized for low-end embedded devices such as the Raspberry Pi.
-Still, if you are interested in using it on such hardware, you will find some tipps and tricks in the next sections.
+Still, if you are interested in using it on such hardware, you will find some tips and tricks in the next sections.

 ### A) Raspberry Pi